GongT/baobao/@idlebox/common/etc/common.api.md

 // @public
 export function pad2(s: number): string;

-// Warning: (ae-missing-release-tag) "PathArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PathArray" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class PathArray extends Set<string> {